thonedra-dev/Mindwell/README.md

 # Mindwell

-**Mindwell Web** is a full-stack web platform designed to connect individuals with mental health counselors in a simple and accessible way.
+**Mindwell Web** , a full-stack web platform designed to connect individuals with mental health counselors in a simple and accessible way.
 Users can book sessions, while counselors manage appointments and communication through a secure admin dashboard.

 ---